augustinexu/2021Fall_finals/README.md

 <div align=center><img width = "600" height= "400" src = https://github.com/augustinexu/2021Fall_finals/blob/main/plot/minimun.png/></div>

 ### Improvement On Exploratory Analysis
 Our group create two new charts to show the situation of the vacciantion.
 The first chart shows the Global Average Daily Vaccination in a geometric map.
 The second one shows The Number of Fully Vaccinated in each country by using dropdown.
+For better experience with interactive plots, please clone the respository to local and run with Jupyter Notebook.
 <div align=center><img width = "700" height= "500" src = https://github.com/augustinexu/2021Fall_finals/blob/main/plot/Global%20Average%20Daily%20Vaccination.png/></div>
 <div align=center><img width = "700" height= "500" src = https://github.com/augustinexu/2021Fall_finals/blob/main/plot/each_country.png/></div>